“I worry about you. What if someone attacks you?”

 As you can tell, you won’t get rich from working as a taxi driver for Uber.
 On the bright side, this is extra money that I made on the side.
 Instead of partying or finding other ways to spend money, I was out making money.

 Do you want to test out Uber?
-You get up to $100 depending on your city if you want to be a driver.
+You earn incentives for signing up depending on your city if you want to be a driver.

 Only on a part-time basis if you want to make some extra money and enjoy meeting new people.